 A: The food and the people!
 The Saudis and other expats I have met are all very nice.
 In general, I find that the Saudis are very warm and hospitable.
 Among the expats, there’s a sort of camaraderie that arises from managing common experiences of this unique country.
-Regarding food, you can find great Middle Eastern fare, like shawarma and other sandwiches, delectable sweets and chocolates (which curiously are typically served, along with dates and Arabic coffee, before a dinner – I love it … you get your dessert before you eat your veggies!), special rice dishes like kabsa, maglooba (or “upside-down”), and mathlutha, seleeq, and lots of different ways of having lamb (dhabiha, which is whole lamb, head and all; mandi, which is meat barbequed inside of a deep hole in the ground; and mathbi, which is meat grilled on a hot stone).
+Regarding food, you can find great Middle Eastern fare, like shawarma and other sandwiches, delectable sweets and chocolates (which curiously are typically served, along with dates and Arabic coffee, before dinner – I love it … you get your dessert before you eat your veggies!), special rice dishes like kabsa, maglooba (or “upside-down”), and mathlutha, seleeq, and lots of different ways of having lamb (dhabiha, which is whole lamb, head and all; mandi, which is meat barbecued inside a deep hole in the ground; and mathbi, which is meat grilled on a hot stone).
 You will never go home hungry after dinner with your Saudi host!

 However, you’ve got to accept that the lifestyle and daily dynamics here will be very different from home.
-There’s probably no other place on earth where everything (e.g. gas station, grocery stores, mall shops) shuts down five times a day for prayer times.
+There’s probably no other place on Earth where everything (e.g. gas stations, grocery stores, mall shops) shuts down five times a day for prayer times.
 This can be somewhat tricky when you’re trying to schedule your daily routine, particularly when the traffic (and road construction) can be unpredictable.
 My solution to this is to just have one main task to do each day.
 If you plan to get more than two to three errands done in a day…well, good luck!

 Q: Any negatives to Saudi Arabia?
 What do you miss most about home?